Oak Hill, Austin, Texas

-Oak Hill is an unincorporated community and collection of neighborhoods located in southwest Austin, Texas.
+Oak Hill is an unincorporated community and collection of neighborhoods located in southwestern Austin, Texas, United States.

 History

 The area now known as Oak Hill was initially known as Live Oak Springs in the 19th century.
 The land was awarded to William Cannon by the Mexican government in 1835.
 His land stretched from Williamson Creek to Slaughter Creek.
 Settlers began coming into the area shortly after the founding of the city of Austin and Travis County.

 In 1846, William D. Glascock brought his family and slaves from Mississippi, settling just north of Williamson Creek.
 Two years later, Glascock sold some of his land to Norwegian immigrant John Ernest Mowinkle, and the community, as such, was born.

-In 1865, unsuccessful attempts were made to change the community's name to Shiloh, after the American Civil War battle.
+In 1865, unsuccessful attempts were made to change the community's name to Shiloh, after the Civil War battle.
 In 1869, however, the community was given the name Oatmanville.
 Following the Civil War, the cedar forests around Oatmanville attracted settlers, particularly from the Appalachian Mountains, due to high demand for lumber-related production.
 Due to the increased demand for cedar, localized conflicts broke out between woodcutters.
 In 1870, a post office named Oak Hill was established, though the community would not immediately adopt that name.

 During the construction of the Texas State Capitol in Downtown Austin during the 1880s, stone quarries near the community were used for the capitol building's construction, resulting in a boom in the community's economy.
 The construction project also spurred the creation of the Austin and Oatmanville Railway, which was purposed to ship limestone from the community to the city, and was later abandoned in 1888.
 In 1904, Oak Hill's population grew in excess of 200 people, doubling by the 1970s.
 In 1910, the local post office was discontinued, with mail forwarding to the city of Austin instead.
 Nearly a century later in 2000, the area defined as Oak Hill was absorbed into Austin's city limits.